 Geller’s readers joined in.
 “Europe has been infected with venomous parasitic vermin,” one wrote, pointing to a list of Islamist terrorist attacks.
 Mocking the U.S. Department of Homeland Security’s concerns about right-wing extremists, another wrote: “You sure it wasn’t white males with hoods and sunglasses and back packs?
 DHS told me those were the people to worry about.”

 Such jibes rang hollow when it emerged that the murderer was not far removed from that stereotype.
 Anders Behring Breivik, who has confessed to carrying out the attacks, is a blond, blue-eyed Norwegian man who loathes Islam, fears the “Islamization” of Europe, and fancies himself a “cultural conservative.”
-He sees himself as a hero of the future Europe, as a crusader of sorts, in a battle against the “cultural Marxists” and “suicidal humanists” in control of Norway and other European
+He sees himself as a hero of the future Europe, as a crusader of sorts, in a battle against the “cultural Marxists” and “suicidal humanists” in control of Norway and other European countries.

 - Full website and iPad access